GoogleChrome/web.dev/src/site/content/en/blog/one-line-layouts/index.md

 ## Conclusion

 Thank you for following this journey through 10 powerful lines of CSS.
-To watch the full video, check out this [link](https://www.youtube.com/watch?v=qm0IfG1GyZU&feature=youtu.be) or the embed at the top of this post, and if you are looking for these demos to play with them yourself, check out [1linelayouts.glitch.me](https://1linelayouts.glitch.me).
+To learn more, watch [the full video](https://youtu.be/qm0IfG1GyZU), and try out [the demos](https://1linelayouts.glitch.me) yourself.